Ready to test candidates but don't know where to start? This step-by-step guide walks you through developing your first assessment.

-Once you've found a test you'd like to use, you can add it to your assessment using the "Add" button on the test's page.
+Once you've found a test you'd like to use, you can add it to your assessment using the Add button on the test's page.
 Each assessment must consist of at least one test.
 You can select up to a total of 5 tests for an assessment.

-When you're done selecting the tests you'd like to use, click "Next step" in the upper right corner to continue.
+When you're done selecting the tests you'd like to use, click Next step in the upper right corner to continue.

-Tip: You can leave the page at any time while creating your assessment and your progress will automatically be saved.
-You can return to your assessment by clicking on "My assessments".
+|Note: You can leave the page at any time while creating your assessment and your progress will automatically be saved.
+You can return to your assessment by clicking on My assessments.|

-3. Add custom questions
+Step 3.
+Add questions

-Click the "New question" button to begin creating a custom question.
-If you've previously created one or more custom questions in other assessments and would like to use them again, you can select them with the "Copy custom questions" button.
+|Tip: If you've previously created one or more custom questions in other assessments and would like to use them again, you can select them with the Copy custom questions button.|

 Your custom questions can be multiple choice or open-ended.
 You can also ask candidates to upload a file (for instance a resume or portfolio) or have the candidates record a video response.
 Video responses can be great for general introductions or to give you insight into how a candidate would answer a question in a live interview.